internet safety week

 By Guilherme Petry in The Hack

-Supermicro server motherboards contain spy chips from China
+Supermicro server motherboards contain China spies chips

 By Thomas Claburn in The Register

-Email lists: a new attack target
+Email lists: a new attack objective

 By Roman Dedenok in Kaspersky Daily

-By Felipe Demartin on Canaltech
+By Felipe Demartin in Canaltech

 Events